giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 In this example, each polygon has the same `weight` in sections `S0` and `S1`.
 Under the basic interpolation rule, the elastic modulus therefore remains constant along the pole.

-Had different values been assigned at `S0` and `S1`, the polygon weight—and therefore the elastic modulus—would have been linearly interpolated at each elevation `z`.
+Had different values been assigned at `S0` and `S1`, the polygon weight-and therefore the elastic modulus-would have been linearly interpolated at each elevation `z`.

 This model, however, requires a degradation profile with a prescribed variation of the elastic modulus along `z`.
 When a `weight_law` is defined, as in this example, it supersedes the basic variation obtained from the values assigned at `S0` and `S1`.